Information for Presenters

 If you will be performing, please contact the organizers to share your particular needs.
 More time and space may be available upon request.

 All presenters assigned to a session should plan to stay through the entire session.
 You are also part of the audience for the others in your time slot!
 Please do invite others to attend the session to see your work and the work of your peers.
-Friends and family who are not able to attend URCAS can livestream your session via a link posted on the conference schedule.
+Some sessions may be recorded for later viewing by friends and family who are not able to attend URCAS.
+If zoom recording is available, recording links will be added to the conference schedule on the main URCAS page.

 Abstract Guidelines